-Riding in New York is rather less frightening than you might think.
-Despite the busy streets and seemingly endless stream of yellow taxis, it’s remarkably easy to cycle here – particularly if you know where to go and how to best maneuver yourself.
+Though it's not without its perils, riding in NYC is rather less frightening than you might think.
+Despite the busy streets and seemingly endless stream of yellow taxis, it’s remarkably easy to bike here – particularly if you know where to go and how to best maneuver yourself.

-Whether you’re in New York for a week or you’re one of those lucky souls who gets to stay forever, it’s easy to get started.
+Whether you’re in New York for a week or one of those lucky souls who gets to stay forever, it’s simple to get started.

 For longer jaunts, bike rental is cheap and easy and often comes with options for organized tours.
-There are full service operations like Bike NYC or Central Park Bike Rental, both located near Central Park.
-There are also loads of places to buy bikes, including Brooklyn Flea, one of the best places to browse for a second-hand option.
-Wearing a helmet is, of course, strongly recommended (and required by law for children under the age of 13).
+There are full-service operations like Bike Rent NYC or Bike Rental Central Park, both located near Central Park.
+There are also loads of places to buy bikes, including Brooklyn Flea, one of the best places to browse for a secondhand option.
+Wearing a helmet is, of course, strongly recommended – and required by law for children under the age of 13.
 Every bike shop sells them, with plenty of stylish options for maintaining those artfully disheveled locks.

-3. Don’t be timid – but familiarize yourself with the rules
+Don’t be timid, but familiarize yourself with the rules

 One of the great things about a city like New York is that it has the critical mass to make stuff happen.
-Consequently, there are also numerous clubs dedicated to cycling – from occasional enthusiasts to those for whom greasing a chain is a complex religion.
-A casual internet search will reveal countless options for social activities, such as the annual Five Boro Bike Tour (bike.nyc) which takes cyclists through 42 miles of car-free roads from Lower Manhattan all the way through to Staten Island.
+Consequently, there are numerous clubs dedicated to cycling, from occasional enthusiasts to those for whom greasing a chain is a complex religion.
+A casual search will reveal countless options for social activities, such as the annual Five Boro Bike Tour, which takes cyclists through 42 miles of car-free roads from Lower Manhattan all the way through to Staten Island.
 Sign up, make some friends and share your tips.

 Don't forget to have fun!